 Black Friday, Cyber Monday, and Giving Tuesday are all popular international movements following Thanksgiving Day.
 Yet despite its association with the two “holidays” of consumerism, Giving Tuesday — or #GivingTuesday — offers a day to give back after a long weekend of consumption and sales.
 Since its conception in 2012, Giving Tuesday donations across the United States have exponentially grown with over $200 million dollars donated in 2018.
 This year, the University of Utah is capitalizing on #GivingTuesday’s popularity to help raise donations for its organizations and initiatives.

-The Office for Equity, Diversity, and Inclusion will be participating in the University of Utah’s Giving Tuesday with the intent of supporting two entities striving to foster equity and inclusion on our campus: the American Indian Resource Center and LGBT Resource Center.
+Equity, Diversity, and Inclusion will be participating in the University of Utah’s Giving Tuesday with the intent of supporting two entities striving to foster equity and inclusion on our campus: the American Indian Resource Center and LGBT Resource Center.